Last Updated: August 6, 2026

 Why Garage Door Safety Inspections Matter

-Injury statistics: Approximately 30,000 people in the United States are injured by garage doors each year according to consumer safety data.
-These injuries range from pinched fingers and lacerations to crush injuries and fatalities.
-Children and elderly family members are at highest risk because they may not react quickly enough when a door malfunctions.
+About 30,000 people in the United States are injured by garage doors every year, from pinched fingers to crush injuries.
+Children and older family members are at highest risk because they react slowest when a door misbehaves.

 Signs You Need an Immediate Safety Inspection

-- Door opens or closes on its own — Phantom operation indicates electrical problems, frequency interference, or a malfunctioning control board.
-An unpredictable door is a dangerous door.
+- The door opens or closes on its own.
+Phantom operation means electrical trouble, interference, or a failing control board.

 How Often Should You Get a Safety Inspection?

-Santos & Sons offers annual maintenance plans that include a comprehensive safety inspection as part of each visit.
-Maintenance plan customers receive priority scheduling and discounted rates on any repairs identified during inspections.
+Santos & Sons offers annual maintenance plans that include the full safety inspection in each visit.
+Plan customers get priority scheduling and discounted rates on any repairs the inspection turns up.

 Frequently Asked Questions